mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ![pgcli](https://user-images.githubusercontent.com/371692/203144054-89a09739-51d5-452d-a9be-ebdb2ee727e2.png)

 Want a `heroku psql -a ...` but for launching pgcli ?
+Add this bash function in your .bashrc

 ```bash
 pgh() {